sergi/jsftp/README.md

 NodeJS socket for the current FTP server.

-#### Ftp.dataConn

-NodeJS socket for the current passive connection, if any.

 #### Ftp.features

 `features` is an array of feature names for the current FTP server.
 It is